Ashlar: Use

-In modern European masonry the blocks are generally about 35 cm in height.
+In large scale modern European construction ashlar blocks are generally about 35 cm in height.
 When shorter than 30 cm, they are usually called small ashlar.

 As metaphor

 In some Masonic groupings, which such societies term jurisdictions, ashlars are used as a symbolic metaphor for how one's personal development relates to the tenets of their lodge.
 As described in the explanation of the First Degree Tracing Board, in Emulation and other Masonic rituals the rough ashlar is a stone as taken directly from the quarry, and allegorically represents the Freemason prior to his initiation; a smooth ashlar (or "perfect ashlar") is a stone that has been smoothed and dressed by the experienced stonemason, and allegorically represents the Freemason who, through education and diligence, has learned the lessons of Freemasonry and who lives an upstanding life.